-2.2.17 Reporting Theft or Loss

-Cannabis Establishments must report theft or loss of Cannabis or Cannabis Product to the Board immediately after discovery of the theft or loss and enter such loss into the Inventory Tracking System.
+- 2.2.17 Reporting Theft or Loss - (a) Cannabis Establishments must report theft of Cannabis or Cannabis Product to the Board immediately after discovery of the theft and enter the associated loss into the Inventory Tracking System. - (b) Cannabis Establishments must enter any loss of Cannabis or Cannabis Product into the Inventory Tracking System. - 2.2.18 Co-Location

-2.2.18 Co-Location